cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

     net_id: <network_uuid>
 ~~~

-* The `vip` option is optional, and allows you to associate a floating IP address to the Micro Bosh vm in case you want to access it from outside of the vm network.
+* The `vip` option is optional, and allows you to associate a floating IP address to the MicroBosh VM in case you want to access it from outside of the VM network.
 If set, `allocated_floating_ip` **must** be a previously allocated floating ip.
-* The `net_id` option sets the OpenStack network to use. `network_uuid` **must** be an existing Network UUID (you can list your OpenStack networks using the command `neutron net-list`).
+* The `net_id` option sets the OpenStack network to use. `network_uuid` **must** be an existing Network UUID.
+If necessary, you can list your OpenStack networks using the command `neutron net-list`.

-1. If you want to set the Micro Bosh IP address manually:
+1. If you want to set the MicroBosh IP address manually:

 ~~~yaml
 network: